Serving El Paso, Greater Texas, and New Mexico.

-If you have been involved in an oil field accident and suffered an oil field injury in Las Cruces, our experienced attorneys at the law offices of Flores, Tawney & Acosta, P.C., can help you.
+If you have been involved in an oil field accident and suffered an oil field injury, our experienced Las Cruces and El Paso oil field injury attorneys can help you.
 We serve both New Mexico and Texas and have experience in workers’ compensation and personal injury law.
 Please reach out to us today to schedule a free consultation.

 The oil industry is huge and employs workers all over the country.
 In fact, some areas of the United States are booming, with multi-million dollar deals formed in the Permian Basin, which stretches across New Mexico and Texas.